j4y/developerportal/pages/platforms/ios.md

 Processing either discrete or continuous images does not entail the use of the device camera so you can use Affdex SDK to process images while your device camera is in use.

 ```
-- (id)initWithDelegate:(id <AFDXDetectorDelegate>)delegate usingDiscreteImages:(BOOL)discrete;
+- (id)initWithDelegate:(id <AFDXDetectorDelegate>)delegate usingDiscreteImages:(BOOL)discrete maximumFaces:(NSUInteger)maximumFaces;
 ```

-Like the other methods, this initialization method also takes a reference to an object which adheres to the <code>AFDXDetectorDelegate</code> protocol.
+Like the other methods, this initialization method also takes a reference to an object which adheres to the <code>AFDXDetectorDelegate</code> protocol, as well as a maximum number of faces (currently only one face is detected).

 The second parameter is a flag that the detector uses to determine whether discrete images will be used or not.
 This aids the detector to optimize processing of the image flow.
 If you intend to pass related sequential images such as images arising from a video source to the detector, then set this parameter to <code>NO</code>.
 If you want the detector to analyze a series of unrelated images, then set this parameter to <code>YES</code>.

-To optimize performance, you should should set this to the maximum number of expected faces that you anticipate.

 ## Step 2.
 Establish Object Properties